 It is important to understand that while the mediation process is informal, an effective presentation of the issues is essential.
 Also, it is important for the injured worker to dress and act appropriately.
-In my experience, adjusters almost always act more favorable to claimant’s who are not hostile and ones who dress professionally.
-A professional appearance communicates that the individual would have the ability to make a good living but for the injury, which increases the cost in the adjusters mind of the effects of the injury.
+In our experience, adjusters almost always act more favorably to claimants who are not hostile and who dress professionally.
+A professional appearance communicates that the individual would have the ability to make a good living but for the injury, which increases the cost in the adjuster’s mind of the effects of the injury.

 - We review every settlement demand with our clients and carefully explain what goes into our analysis before the demand is sent to defense counsel.
 That way, there are no surprises at the mediation.